-B2B buyer behaviour has changed in recent years, as buyers delay their interaction with vendors until much later in the buying journey.
+B2B buyer behaviour has changed in recent years, as buyers delay their interaction with vendors until much later in the sales funnel.

-This new “tipping point” occurs when the buyer fully understands the problem or pain they need to address, has researched and found a solution and knows what they want to pay.
+This new “tipping point” occurs when the buyer understands their problem, has researched and found their own solution without your help.

 In today’s market, 67% of the buyers journey is now done digitally as buyers actively seek to self-educate via the Internet.
-This makes reaching directly out to a B2B buyer much more difficult across a fragmented online media space.
+This makes reaching directly out to a B2B buyer much more difficult.

-And with so much advertising noise bombarding us, it’s no wonder that we are filtering out what is irrelevant at the expense potentially of your company’s message.
+And with so much advertising noise bombarding us, it’s no wonder that we are filtering out what is irrelevant.

 So How Should A Business Adapt To This New Buyers Journey?

 The traditional sales funnel maps the journey a person takes from prospect to customer.
 Although it is typically called a sales funnel, marketing has always be at the heart of the funnel.

 The concept of a traditional sales funnel is old and offers a simple metaphor to think about the path or buying journey a person takes.

 Starting at the top of the funnel attracted in by marketing, and then nurtured towards a purchase as they progress down the funnel.